Cosplay Name and Origin

 I feel we are each responsible for our own happiness.
 We shouldn’t depend on others to change our mindset for us.
 Having a positive attitude goes a long way.
 Life is already too short to deal with negativity.

-As a member of this community I like to remind others that all we have is each other.
+As a member of this community, I like to remind others that all we have is each other.
 Treating each other with respect and paying it forward goes a long way in fighting against bullying and sexual harassment in this community.
 Being aware, standing up for each other, and having no tolerance to this sort of negativity will help this community grow in a positive light.

 How do you deal with misbehaved fans?

 People can generally say what they want, I’m not one to stop anyone from being themselves.
-If they want to be trolls or expresses themselves in an embarrassing manner that’s fine.
+If they want to be trolls or express themselves in an embarrassing manner that’s fine.
 I think it brings awareness to others in a way.
 There are cases when people go too far, and they get blocked.
 I do have a younger audience as well as an older and will not stand for anything obscene on my page.

 Do you think cosplayers can go too far in regards to “sexy” cosplays?